Las Vegas Deals

 Location: inside Luxor Hotel, 3900 South Las Vegas Blvd

 Last on our list of the best cheap breakfast options in Las Vegas is Pyramid Cafe which features breakfast specials including golden buttermilk pancakes, three-egg omelets and cranberry walnut French toast.
-Try our continental breakfast with your choice of fresh pastries, juice, coffee and tea.
-For lunch, sink your teeth into our Philly cheese steak sandwich, oven-roasted baron on beef, or chicken Caesar on focaccia.
-You can choose from the selection of specialty burgers and soups.
+Try the continental breakfast with your choice of fresh pastries, juice, coffee and tea.
+For lunch, sink your teeth into a Philly cheese steak sandwich, oven-roasted baron on beef, or chicken Caesar on focaccia.
+You can choose from a selection of specialty burgers and soups.
 For a casual dining experience, the Pyramid Cafe offers prime rib entrees, Atlantic salmon and chicken parmesan.

-Open for breakfast and lunch only (closes at 2:00 pm), for a great beginning to your day, try the Chicken & Waffles, Pyramid Stacks or the French Toast Sticks!
+Open for breakfast and lunch only (closes at 2 p.m.).
+For a great beginning to your day, try the Chicken & Waffles, Pyramid Stacks or the French Toast Sticks!
 Or, if you want something a little faster, try the continental Breakfast or Breakfast Parfait.

 Our favorite breakfast is the Pyramid Classic for $16.49.
 It includes three bacon or two sausages, two eggs, hash browns and choice of toast.
 It is the most expensive breakfast on our list, but the food is excellent, quiet atmosphere, and is a reasonable option for those staying on the south end of the Strip.
 Excellent food, friendly staff, quiet atmosphere.